szaumoor/ZSTweaks/ZSTweaks/README.md

 - Every hit causes an additional 1d2 magic damage
 - 33% chances of causing additional 1d4+2 magic damage
-- Wizards/Sorcerers/Mages can cast 2 more spells of level 1 and 2 while holding it.
+- Mages/Sorcerers can cast 2 more spells of level 1 and 2 while holding it.
 - Acts as a +3 weapon for the purposes of what it can hit

 **Component 1684:** Make basic throwing daggers usable as melee weapons

-This copies SoD's special throwing dagger such that you can vanilla throwing daggers as melee weapons if desired.
+This copies the design of SoD's special throwing dagger such that you can use vanilla throwing daggers as melee weapons if desired.
 The items modified are:

 - Throwing dagger (dagg05.itm): Has a melee option which deals 1d3 piercing damage, with a speed factor of 3
 - Poisoned throwing dagger (dagg16.itm): Has a melee option which deals 1d3 piercing damage, plus +1 poison damage (no save).
-The usual poisoning ability does not work in this mod, only in ranged mode.
+The usual poisoning ability does not work in this mode, only in ranged mode.
 This was done because otherwise using it as a melee weapon is too obvious as a better choice.

 </details>